-A gold mine of information, we’re already using it to tailor and improve tobacco for our potentially reduced-risk products and answer broader plant science questions.
+A gold mine of information, we’re already using it to tailor and improve tobacco for our tobacco heating products and answer broader plant science questions.

 Tobacco (Nicotiana tabacum) was the first plant to be adapted for tissue culture and among the first to be genetically engineered, both of which made significant contributions to molecular plant biology.
 Today, potential applications in biofuel and biopharmaceutical production have generated renewed interest in this plant.
 In order to explore these and other potential applications, improved genomic resources are critical.
 Unfortunately, progress has been hampered by the very large size of the tobacco genome (roughly 50% bigger than the human genome) and its highly complex nature: N. tabacum arose from the fusion of two different ancestral species (Nicotiana sylvestris and Nicotiana tomentosiformis).
 As a result, each cell contains a set of chromosomes originating from each parent, and there is a great deal of repetition and duplication throughout the genome.